ChromeDevTools/devtools-frontend/front_end/panels/timeline/README.md

 ### Creating a new overlay

-To create a new overlay, first define its type.
+To create a new overlay, add it in the `OverlaysImpl.ts` file, first define its type.
 This is done as an interface, and must contain a `type` field.

 All other fields are completely custom and depend on the specifics of the overlay.